fikretsengul/fab/README.md

 # If you update your splash screen configuration you can regenerate it via
 $ fvm flutter pub run flutter_native_splash:create
+# A Dart Build Plugin that uploads debug symbols for Android, iOS/macOS and source maps for Web to Sentry via sentry-cli.
+# The flutter build apk, flutter build ios (or macos) or flutter build web is required before executing the sentry_dart_plugin plugin
+$ fvm dart run sentry_dart_plugin
 ```

 ### Hide Generated Files

 In order to hide generated files, navigate to `'VSCode'` -> `'Preferences'` -> `'Settings'` and search for `'Files: Exclude'` and add the following patterns by pressing the `'Add Pattern'` button:

 ```